José Bengoa: The Mapuche people

-José and the Cronicas De La Araucania
+Bengoa and the Crónicas de la Araucanía

-José Bengoa published his piece History of the Mapuche People roughly 30 years ago.
-He has recently published his newest volume, Cronicas de la Araucania.
+Bengoa published his piece History of the Mapuche People roughly 30 years ago.
+He has recently published his newest volume, Crónicas de la Araucanía.
 In an interview with Javier Garcia in December 2019, the Chilean anthropologist gave insight into his newest project.
-Bengoa is a known advocate for making sure that there is appropriate and accurate representation of Indigenous Peoples within the Constitutional Convention.
+Bengoa was a known advocate for making sure that there is appropriate and accurate representation of Indigenous Peoples within the Constitutional Convention.
 With his newest volume, José reflects on the Mapuche people, their presence, and the symbols of them that have been present in different social protests.

-In his piece, he speaks about “the traveling man” or the “homo viator”.
+In his piece, he speaks about “the traveling man” or the homo viator.
 Bengoa uses this as a means to address the origins of these people, the evolving of their culture, their tribes, as well as their travel and journeys around the world.
-He also touches on how there has been a mass use of the Mapuche flag, which he says has been “raised as a symbol of freedom and protest.”
-Bengoa was then asked questions in regards to the Mapuche people and their impact.
+He also touches on how there a mass use of has been the Mapuche flag, which he says has been “raised as a symbol of freedom and protest".
+Bengoa was then asked questions in regard to the Mapuche people and their impact.
 One question asks how Bengoa interprets the mass use of Mapuche flags by many in Latin America.
 Bengoa goes on to explain the different ways in which it can be interpreted.
 He says that it is not uncommon to see a Mapuche flag more than a Chilean flag during marches.
 Some Latin Americans say that the Mapuche flag serves as a representation of mestizos/ Latin Americans.
 He says it also serves as support for the Mapuche nation and represents freedom.

-Bengoa is later asked about Camilo Catrillanca.
+Bengoa was later asked about Camilo Catrillanca.
 Camilo was a Mapuche farmer of Ercilla in Chile, as well as the grandson of a very prominent Mapuche leader.
-On November 14, 2018, he was shot and killed by four Chilean police officers.
+On 14 November 2018, he was shot and killed by four Chilean police officers.
 His death was a catalyst that sparked numerous protests against police violence, as well as the struggle for the Mapuche peoples’ civil rights.
 Bengoa speaks of how Catrillanca appears in demonstrations as well.
 The image being used has Mapuche features, which he says makes the image that much more iconic.
 This makes many believe that he was killed for simply being a Mapuche, and that within itself is why Bengoa has dedicated his life to teaching the story of the Mapuche people.
 The lack of respect for Mapuche’s comes as no surprise to Bengoa, as he has said that the Chilean society was and still is a racist place.
 José is then asked for his opinion on other Mapuche historians and anthropologists, such as Pablo Marimán and Fernando Pairican.
 Bengoa praises their presence in saying that “it is a huge and highly positive transformation”.
 The Mapuche People are no longer being spoken for on behalf of other sociologists, historians, or anthropologists, but rather oneself has spoken for them.
 Bengoa praises the fact that there are different voices that are discussing the Mapuche People.